Street Racing Suspected in Fatal Crash that Killed Two

-Authorities believe street racing may have been a factor in a fatal crash that killed two people Wednesday night.
+Authorities believe street racing may have been a factor in a recent fatal crash and accident that killed two people Wednesday night.

 According to KENS 5, authorities responded to a single-car crash in Southeast San Antonio at around 10 pm.
 The vehicle had left the road and crashed into a creek.